prthkash02/growth-portfolio/README.md

 ### Codex Extension
 - Searched for "Codex" in Cursor's Extensions panel
-- Found "Codex – OpenAI's coding agent" but installation failed with the error:
+- Found "Codex, OpenAI's coding agent" but installation failed with the error:
   *"Error while installing 'Codex – OpenAI's coding agent' extension."*
-- Attempted manual installation via terminal — also failed with `curl: (23) Failure writing output to destination`
-- Researched further and determined this is OpenAI's CLI tool, likely not the intended extension
-- Decision: ran it in my terminal and then tried installing and it worked.
+- Resolved it by attempting manual installation via terminal and then tried installing and it worked.

 ### Claude Code Sign In
 - Claude Code extension did not automatically open browser for authentication